 (Available to registered attendees only.
 Register now!)

-Bob "Pritch" Pritchard, APR, Fellow PRSA, lecturer and faculty adviser, Lindsey + Asp, University of Oklahoma
+Bob Pritchard, APR, Fellow PRSA, lecturer and faculty adviser, Lindsey + Asp, University of Oklahoma

 The 2011–2013 National Faculty Adviser, Pritchard also serves as the faculty adviser for the University of Oklahoma PRSSA Chapter and for Lindsey + Asp, the student-operated advertising and public relations agency in Gaylord College.
 He has more than 25 years of experience as a public affairs officer in the U.S. Navy and 10 years of experience as a public relations educator.

 Lisa E. Baker-Webster, associate professor of communications, Radford University

 For the past five years, Webster has been the PRSSA academic adviser.
 During that time, Radford University PRSSA has been very active in community events, such as Relay for Life and Earth Day.
 Lisa is currently the secretary for the Educators Academy.

-Jeanette Drake, Ph.D., APR, Fellow PRSA, chair and associate professor of communication, University of Findlay
+Jeanette Drake, Ph.D., APR, Fellow PRSA, associate professor, University of Findlay